Nick-Lemy/alu-shell/README.md

-#!/bin/bash
-This Repo, has called alu-shell, is for the "Shell, basics" class of Software engineering program.
+This Repo ,as named alu-shell, is for the "Shell, basics" class of Software engineering program.